mrsimpson/supaslides/README.md

 ## Stack

 [Backend](./packages/backend) with Supabase

 [Frontend](./packages/frontend) with vue.js

 See dedicated ReadMe-files.

 ## Design Decisions

-- This is a collaborative application
+- This is a collaborative application.
+Thus, "local first" is not intended: Only data which made it to the server matters (no optimistic UI)
+- Exception from the above is the support for anonymous guests: Since they are not allowed to access the database, the only get ephemeral data and persist this into the client's local storage.

 ## Status